cabforum/smime/SBR.md

 ### 1.3.2 Registration authorities

-With the exception of [Section 3.2.2](#322-validation-of-mailbox-authorization-or-control), the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32-initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32-initial-identity-validation).
+With the exception of [Section 3.2.2](#322-validation-of-mailbox-authorization-or-control), the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32-initial-identity-validation) requirements to a Delegated Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32-initial-identity-validation).

-Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA SHALL contractually require the Delegated Third Party to:
+Before the CA authorizes a Delegated Party to perform a delegated function, the CA SHALL contractually require the Delegated Party to:

 1. Meet the qualification requirements of [Section 5.3.1](#531-qualifications-experience-and-clearance-requirements), when applicable to the delegated function;
 2. Retain documentation in accordance with [Section 5.5.2](#552-retention-period-for-archive);
 3. Abide by the other provisions of these Requirements that are applicable to the delegated function; and
-4. Comply with (a) the CA's CP and/or CPS or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.
+4. Comply with (a) the CA's CP and/or CPS or (b) the Delegated Party's practice statement that the CA has verified complies with these Requirements.

 #### 1.3.2.1 Enterprise registration authorities